zsparal/api-documentation/source/reference/v2/profiles-api/enable-gift-card-issuer.rst

         .. type:: string

       - Indicates the response contains an issuer object.
-Will always contain ``issuers`` for this endpoint.
+Will always contain ``issuer`` for this endpoint.

     * - ``id``